310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Kuro past %}
-… And what about Sakuma?
+…And what about Sakuma?
 Did you just forget ‘bout him, Danna?

 If you’re worried one of them could turn the odds in their favor, then he’s the exact guy who could, even if he was the last one left.